aaltogamers/AG_web/src/content/events/ag-chill-game-night.md

   Whether you’re a seasoned board game veteran or just curious to try something new, there’s something for everyone. 💫 Come hang out, meet new people, and enjoy good games and company!
 Guaranteed good times for everyone!
-tldr: >-
-  ### WHEN?

-  6.2, 17:00 onwards

-  ### WHERE?

-   Kylän Olohuone/Living room of the Teekkari Village, Jämeräntaival 5A, Otaniemi
+recordings: []
+---

 ### WHY?
 To hang out and play games with old and new friends!
-recordings: []
----

 Join us for a relaxed night of Jackbox, Nintendo Switch, and board games. 🎮

 Whether you’re a seasoned board game veteran or just curious to try something new, there’s something for everyone. 💫 Come hang out, meet new people, and enjoy good games and company!
 Guaranteed good times for everyone! 💥We'll have some free snacks and drinks available too!